 What's a full-time employee?

-When you hire developers full-time, it entails they will have a long-term working agreement with your company.
-They will become an active part of your company’s daily activities and abide by its working schedules.
+When you hire a developer full-time, it entails that they have a long-term working agreement with your company.
+They will become an active part of your company's daily activities and abide by its working schedules.

 When a company pays its full-time employees, it must consider taxation laws and obligations.
 Not complying with these may cause legal trouble for your company, so make sure its accountant is familiarized with the region's tax laws.